 Pellets can be used in both grills and smokers, although they are certainly more suited to smoking meats.
 Speaking of smoking meats, you can use wood pellets for both hot and cold smoking.

-Hot smoking is the traditional smoking process that you know and love, essentially using heat and smoke to cook the meat.
 Cold smoking, on the other hand, is a way to smoke meats, nuts, and cured meats without necessarily cooking them.
 This means that you essentially add the smoke flavor without any of the heat.

 What makes wood pellets better for smoking meats is that they can burn hotter, and they burn much more slowly than wood chips.
 This is important for two reasons.